 Tuition for the Cornell Baker Program in Real Estate is posted on the Cornell Graduate School website as a tier 1 professional MPS-RE degree.
-For more information on the cost of attendance, please visit the Graduate School Costs & Funding page.
+For more information on the cost of attendance, please visit the Graduate School Cost of Attendance page.

 The Baker Program requires a non-refundable deposit of $1,500 to secure admission, payable at the time of acceptance, which will be credited to your first-fall-semester bursar account.